DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

   - Comparability
 ---

 The [Department for Education](https://www.gov.uk/government/organisations/department-for-education) believes overseas teachers enrich the lives of students and add value to schools and the wider community.
-We support and encourage schools and training providers to recruit Ukrainian refugees.
-We are developing ways to assist Ukrainian teachers and teacher trainees.
+We wish to assist Ukrainian  refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.

 ## General information